 So – head over to Bluehost and click on “Sign Up Now” on their homepage to see if your domain name is available.
-A page will come up with this box where you can enter your desired webpage address to see if it’s available (or transfer an existing domain, if applicable).
+A page will come up with this box where you can enter your desired webpage address to see if it’s available.
+You can also transfer an existing domain, if applicable.

 If it’s available, buy it!
 If it’s not, Bluehost will offer some alternatives for you to choose from.